 Identities of the authors and the reviewers are strictly kept concealed in compliance with the blind peer review policy.
-After receiving review report, the author of the article is informed about the status of the article along with the review report and reviewer’s comment(s).
+After receiving the review report, the author of the article is informed about the status of the article along with the review report and reviewer’s comment(s).

 Popular articles, book, film/media reviews are subject to editorial review only.

-In general it takes at least six to eight weeks from the deadline of submission to receive peer review report.
+In general, it takes at least six to eight weeks from the deadline of submission to receive peer review report.
 However, we do not rush our reviewers.
 Our esteemed peers are also engaged with their primary responsibilities at their respective institutions.
 It should be noted that the journal cannot take into consideration an author’s personal research or academic career deadlines.
 We do not have anything called express publication.

 Our esteemed peers are requested to consider the following points for ensuring a transparent blind peer review process: